danielharrell/SumLect2015/Lost_Idea_LA.md

 [^NelsonInfoTransfer]:<http://blogs.sjc.edu/christopher-nelson/2014/12/11/looking-value-college-wrong/>
 [^Creighton]:<https://www.mtholyoke.edu/joannecreighton/article_liberal99>

-### Skills separated from subjects

-Talk of turbulent change points to a second reason we might wonder if a liberal education has any content.
+The talk of turbulent change in the second quote points to a second reason we might wonder if a liberal education has any content.
 For suppose we did live in a world that changes more than it abides, where our freedom, to the extent this depended on skill, were a matter of adaptation more than application.
 Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, even to every subject, in a kind of liberation from content.
 And suppose the number of such subjects to have multiplied past counting, in one way the world indeed seems to have changed, since the advent of modern science.
 If the liberal arts could still be said to encompass a set of subjects, then it would seem better understood as a diversity than as a totality, in yet another liberation from content.

 And it has indeed become common in defenses of liberal education to separate its skills from its subjects.
 The